Olivetti typewriters: Editor 4

 The Editor 4 alternatively was available with textile or carbon ribbon.
-A special version of it was the Editor 4ST which was used by Olivetti as a alphanumeric printer for some of their first personal computers like P506 and P652.
+A special version of it was the Editor 4ST which was used by Olivetti as an alphanumeric printer for some of their first personal computers like P506 and P652.
 The typewriter was controlled by the computer by additional electromechanical components at the keyboard levers at the bottom of the machine.

 Editor 5 (1969)

 The E5 was the top model of the Editor series.
-Based on the E4 it has carbon ribbonb, proportional spacing and block aligned text support.
-The combination of proportional spacing and block aligned text is a challenge for the typist as he/she has to write every line two times, first time without printing, while that a mechanical display counts the words in the line, and in the second pass it displays to the typist how many spaces with 2 or 3 elementary steps he still has to fill in the line to get a perfect result.
-To type spaces with 2 or 3 elementary steps the space bar is dived into to halfes.
+Based on the E4 it has carbon ribbon, proportional spacing and block aligned text support.
+The combination of proportional spacing and block aligned text is a challenge for the typist as he/she has to write every line two times, first time without printing, while a mechanical display counts the words in the line, and in the second pass it displays to the typist how many spaces with 2 or 3 elementary steps he still has to fill in the line to get a perfect result.
+To type spaces with 2 or 3 elementary steps the space bar is divided into two halves.

 Lexikon 90 (1972)

 The Lexikon 9x series was Olivetti's quite successful attempt to follow IBM' Selectrix series to have exchangeable fonts on typeball.
 To avoid IBM's patents Olivetti made everything different, so the typeball does not rotate horizontally, but vertically, it has no moving print head, but instead the paper wagon was moving what also made possible to take over some mechanics of the Editor series.
 The mechanics to control the typeball was not controlled by wire ropes which made the Selectrix hard to adjust to work reliable but on turnable axles which made the Lexikon series very reliable and robust.
-The national keyboard layouts and typeballs were customizeable over a mechanical 'ROM' based on metal flags inside the keyboards where in production or maintanance single teeth could be broken out to change the layout according to tables in the service manual.
+The national keyboard layouts and typeballs were customizeable over a mechanical 'ROM' based on metal flags inside the keyboards where in production or maintenance single teeth could be broken out to change the layout according to tables in the service manual.
 The degrees to rotate the typeball was depending on this coding, using levers with moving turnpoint when pressing a key.
 The Lexikon 90 was the base model of the series.